zulip/zulip/help/mastering-the-compose-box.md

 When composing a message, Zulip lets you view a different conversation from the one you are composing to.
-For example, you can start a new topic without changing your narrow, send a private message about the topic you're viewing, or look up a related discussion.
+For example, you can start a new topic without changing your narrow, send a direct message about the topic you're viewing, or look up a related discussion.

 In this context, the parts of the message view that are outside of the